Culmination Of 18 Months Of Van Life In Mexico

 And rarely do they speak in English.

-For us, familiarizing ourselves with these basic Spanish questions was helpful to get through these checkpoints faster.
+Familiarizing ourselves with these basic Spanish questions helped us get through these checkpoints faster.

-- Where are you going? – ¿A dónde va/van?
+- Where are you going? โ ยฟA dรณnde va/van?

-- Where are you from? – ¿De dónde es/son?
+- Where are you from? โ ยฟDe dรณnde es/son?

-- Where are you coming from? – ¿De dónde vienes?
+- Where are you coming from? โ ยฟDe dรณnde vienes?

-Really learning these phrases helped us ace these checkpoints and carry on with our travels unimpeded.
+Learning these phrases helped us ace these checkpoints and continue our travels unimpeded.

-In recent years, Mexico has done a great job in building fast and smooth expressways all throughout the country.
-With these highways you can skip so much of the infamous potholed roads.
+In recent years, Mexico has done a great job building fast and smooth expressways throughout the country.
+You can skip so many of the infamous potholed roads with these highways.

-The downside of these expressways is that they aren’t free.
+The downside of these expressways is that they arenโt free.
 Depending on the length of the highway, expect to pay anywhere from $1 to $15 for most tolls.
-And if you are planning to travel a fair amount in one day, these tolls can quickly add up.
+And if you are planning to travel a fair amount in one day, these tools can quickly add up.

-It can be tempting, therefore, to skip the toll roads in favor of the free local roads.
-We have done this a number of times during our travels in Mexico.
+It can be tempting to skip the toll roads in favor of the free local roads.
+We have done this several times during our travels in Mexico.

-Local roads are usually longer, full awful speed bumps, and lots of twists and curves, ups and downs, and traffic.
+Local roads are usually longer and full of awful speed bumps, twists and curves, and traffic.

 Not only do you spend considerable additional time traversing these roads, but with the constant breaking and acceleration and additional distance traveled, you are spending more gas (and thus $) getting to your destination.

-We don’t believe you are saving any considerable amount of money by avoiding the tolls and taking local roads.
+We donโt believe you are saving much money by avoiding the tolls and taking local roads.

 11. Join The Facebook Group 'On The Road In Mexico'

-Driving your camper van in Mexico requires considerably more attention and awareness to your surroundings than in the USA.
+Driving your camper van in Mexico requires considerably more attention and awareness of your surroundings than in the USA.

-From unmarked speed bumps (‘topes’ in Spanish), to reckless drivers, to bumper-to-bumper traffic, it really pays to drive your van defensively when in Mexico.
+From unmarked speed bumps (‘topes’ in Spanish) to reckless drivers to bumper-to-bumper traffic, it pays to drive your van defensively in Mexico.

-We often drive well below the speed limit when in Mexico and allow fast drivers to simply pass us by.
+We often drive well below the speed limit in Mexico and allow fast drivers to pass us by.
 Getting into an accident in Mexico is not worth the hassle.

 Read more regarding our recommended auto insurance provider in Mexico.

 Although we never had any experience of anyone breaking into our van while in Mexico, it is always good to be cautious.
-Especially when parked in urban areas, it’s smart to keep your van’s front cab clear of all personal belongings.
+Especially when parked in urban areas, keeping your van’s front cab clear of all personal belongings is wise.

 This includes any bags, small coins, phone charging cables, etc…